jabberjabberjabber/Context-Tester/README.md

 Since this test doesn't evaluate coherence, style accuracy, or instruction following, it should not be used as evidence of overall model capability.
 A good result could be achieved by the model generating well-structured, diverse nonsense.

 The test is meant as a starting point and as a simple and easily readable indicator of output consistency across context sizes.

+### Enhanced Statistical Analysis

+The `--enhanced` mode provides rigorous statistical analysis for determining if degradation is real or just random variation:

+**Panel 1: Composite Degradation Score**
+- Combines all four metrics into a single 0-100 score (higher = more degradation)
+- Shows 95% bootstrap confidence intervals
+- Color-coded zones: green (no degradation), yellow (mild), red (severe)
+- Significant degradation points marked with red X (sized by effect size)
+- Displays Spearman correlation trend analysis

+**Panel 2: Consistency Indicator**
+- Coefficient of variation (CV) shows how consistent performance is at each context size
+- Higher CV = less reliable/more variable performance
+- Bars exceeding CV=0.15 threshold shown in red

+**Panel 3: Effect Size Visualization**
+- Shows magnitude of difference vs baseline using rank-biserial correlation
+- Color-coded: green (small <0.3), yellow (medium 0.3-0.5), red (large >0.5)
+- Effect size tells you if statistical significance is practically meaningful

+**Panel 4: Statistical Significance Map**
+- Mann-Whitney U test comparing each context size to baseline
+- Includes Holm-Bonferroni multiple comparison correction
+- Green circle = no change, yellow triangle = marginal (p≤0.05), red X = significant (p≤0.01)
+- Summary shows: degradation detected (yes/no), max effect size, number of significant points

+**When to use Enhanced mode:**
+- You need statistical confidence that degradation is real, not random
+- You're comparing models and need effect sizes, not just visual trends
+- You have sufficient rounds (10+ recommended) for statistical power
+- You want to publish/present results with proper statistical backing

 ## Text Choice